danielgribel/SSC-IPA/README.md

 ### Data format

 **Dataset files.** The dataset file has n rows and d columns, where n is the number of data samples and d is the number of features.
-Each line contains the values of the d features of a data sample, where x_ij correspond to the j-th feature of the i-th sample of the data.
+Each line contains the values of the d features of a data sample, where x<sub>ij</sub> correspond to the j-th feature of the i-th sample of the data.
 Each feature value is separated by a single space, as depicted in the scheme below:

 | x<sub>11</sub> | x<sub>12</sub> | x<sub>13</sub> | ... | x<sub>1d</sub> |
 |------|------|------|-----|------|